Claire Beattie (Dip Couns) (MBACP) BACP Registered

 The fees are £30 for a 50 minute appointment.
 I also offer discount for blocked bookings.

-Reduced rate of £20 for students.
+Concession rate of £20 for students.

 I offer flexible appointment hours, daytime and evenings and free parking is available.